 Gordon's Department of Language and Linguistics recommends CIEE's programs in France for students studying French.
-French majors are required to study abroad for one semester and encouraged to study for the full year.
+French minors are required to study abroad for one semester and encouraged to study for the full year.

-CIEE's three program locations have different concentrations and students are advised to consult their French faculty as they examine the options.
+CIEE's three program locations have different concentrations and students are advised to consult their French advisor as they examine the options.
 The available locations are:

 PARIS CIEE offers different two different program opportunities in Paris.